Brinklay History, Family Crest & Coats of Arms

 Early History of the Brinklay family

-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Brinklay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brinklay research.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Brinklay History in all our PDF Extended History products and printed products wherever possible.

 Brinklay Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Brinklay has been recorded under many different variations, including Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.

 Early Notables of the Brinklay family (pre 1700)

 Notables of this surname at this time include: John Brinkley, Bishop of Cloyne; and Stephen Brinkley (b.
 1550-1585?), an English printer, covertly producing Roman Catholic literature under Elizabeth I of England.
 He was tortured at the Tower of London but was discharged in June 1583.

 Henry Brinkelow (d.
 1546), was an English satirist, the...